cjy-2001/song-recommender/proposal.md

 1. Content-Based Filtering:
   - This approach utilizes the intrinsic characteristics of songs, such as genre, beat, tempo, and lyrics, to recommend new tracks that share similar features with the user's preferred songs.
-  - By analyzing the attributes of songs a user has previously enjoyed, the system can identify and suggest new songs that align with their established tastes.
+  - By analyzing the attributes of songs a user has provided, the system can identify and suggest new songs that align with their established tastes.
   - Content-based filtering leverages the rich metadata available in the dataset, allowing for a comprehensive understanding of each song's musical properties and enabling accurate recommendations based on similarity.
 2. Collaborative Filtering:
   - User-User Filtering: This technique recommends songs based on the preferences of users with similar listening habits.